Makapuʻu Point Light: History

 In the interim, the size of the planned optic grew considerably.
 Thurston's original request was met with a specification for a third-order Fresnel lens, but as time passed plans were upgraded to use a second-order, and then a first-order lens.

-At the 1893 World's Columbian Exposition in Chicago (or "Chicago World's Fair"), the United States Lighthouse Board prominently displayed "its 'state of the art' wares and engineering achievements."
+At the 1893 World's Columbian Exposition in Chicago (or "Chicago World's Fair"), the United States Lighthouse Board displayed "its 'state of the art' wares and engineering achievements."
 Prominently featured was "the engineering marvel" of Spectacle Reef Light and a 111 ft skeletal cast iron lighthouse tower (reassembled as the Waackaack Rear Range Light off the shore of Keansburg, New Jersey, after the exposition).

 Also displayed were a number of Fresnel lenses, including a stunning third-order Fresnel lens that had been awarded first prize at a Paris glass exhibition.
 The lens featured alternating red and white panels, and had been ordered for installation in the Point Loma lighthouse in California.
 The coincidental conclusion of construction of the new Chicago Harbor Light and the close of the Exhibition prompted the Lighthouse Board to keep the lens in Chicago.
 The lens was installed in the lantern room of the new tower in Chicago, where it remained for nearly 100 years.

 Also displayed at the fair was a hyperradiant Fresnel lens – the largest size ever made, "off the chart" of sixth through first Order.
 This lens was on hand when it was decided to build and outfit the Makapuʻu Point Light.
 Rather than order a new lens, the huge optic construction – twelve feet tall and with over a thousand prisms – would be used at the new Makapuʻu Point Light.
 Makapuʻu Point Light thereby became the only U.S. light with such a lens, and ever since its activation in 1909, it has had the distinction of having the largest lens in U.S. service.